iafilatov/pcp/README.md

 pcp
 ===

-Copy a directory tree using a configurable number of parallel processes
+Copy a directory tree using a configurable number of parallel processes.

+Most likely, you don't need it.
+If you read from and/or write to a simple HDD, it can only do one thing at a time, more or less.
+This script was instead written for testing purposes with a special IO backend.

 Usage